Na-Ira/custom-contact-form_WP/README.md

 In the plugin directory, create a folder `custom-contact-form` and place the plugin files in it.
 It should be like this: `/wp-content/plugins/custom-contact-form/`.

+To send emails correctly without getting into spam, you need to install an SMTP plugin, such as [Easy WP SMTP](https://uk.wordpress.org/plugins/easy-wp-smtp/)  or another one, as you prefer.

 To display the styles correctly, the form must be placed in the `.contact-container`.

 For editor: